grscheller/neovim-notes/notes/06-VimSpecificFeatures.md

 For X11 on Arch, install the xsel package.

-For Wayland on Arch, install the wl-clipboard package.
+For Wayland on Arch and PopOS, install the wl-clipboard package.

 I have never gotten `"~` to work for me at all in either terminal based Vim or Neovim.
 Even in Windows MS Office, I have found drag-and-drop